 The mortgage lender will request a home appraisal before approving financing, which costs an average of $350 to $700.

-The appraisal verifies the property is worth the purchase price and qualifies for the loan amount.
+The appraisal verifies that the property is worth the purchase price and qualifies for the loan amount.

 Ontario Home Inspection